SySS-Research/netns.sh/readme.md

 ---------------------

-Configuring the network interface within the network namespace is done via a script. `netns.sh` comes with a simple script capable of bringing up the interface using `dhclient`.
+Configuring the network interface within the network namespace is done via a script. `netns.sh` comes with two simple scripts capable of bringing up the interface using `dhclient` or `udhcpc`, respectively.

 For other means of configuring the network, a new script should be written.
 The script receives two parameters.
 The first is the action to perform and is